Cleveland Browns: Uniforms

 The Browns chose to wear white at home for the 2011 season, and wound up wearing white for all 16 games as when they were on the road, the home team would wear their darker colored uniform.

 The Browns brought back the brown pants in their home game against the Buffalo Bills on October 3, 2013, on Thursday Night Football, pairing them with the brown jerseys.
 It marked the first time the team wore an all-brown combination in team history.

-On April 14, 2015, the Cleveland Browns unveiled their new uniform combinations, consisting of the team's colors of orange, brown and white.
+On April 14, 2015, the Cleveland Browns unveiled their new uniform combinations, consisting of the team's colors of orange, brown and white, but with the slight altering of the orange color to a slightly darker, but more vibrant matte orange (noticeable on the helmet, which featured a seal brown facemask), and seal brown and white, with orange numerals which featured a dropshaw (brown on the white road and orange alternate and white on the home brown jerseys).
+Above the jersey numerals, the word "CLEVELAND" appeared emblazoned in brown (orange on the home brown and white on the orange alternate jerseys) in a custom sans-serif font type.

 The Browns brought back the all-brown look for the NFL Color Rush program in 2016, minus the white elements.
-In 2018 the uniform was worn at home three times.
-For the 2019 season, the Browns promoted the Color Rush uniform to their primary home uniform and will wear it for six home games as well as any away game in which the home team chooses to wear white (although for the Week 3 game against the Los Angeles Rams, the Browns wore all-orange socks instead of brown.
-For the two remaining home games, the browns will wear their previous brown home uniforms as alternate uniforms.
+In 2018, despite the Color Rush program being discontinued, the uniform was worn at home three times.
+For the 2019 season, the Browns promoted this uniform to their primary home uniform and donned it for six home games as well as any away game in which the home team wore white.

-The club unveiled a new uniform design on April 15, 2020.
+The club unveiled a new uniform design for the 2020 season.
 The new uniform design pays homage to the Browns' classic uniform design from years past.

+In 2023, the Browns introduced new "White Out" uniforms, an all-white uniform, featuring a white helmet, that will be worn during select home games.
+This will mark the first time since 1950 the Browns will have non-orange helmets.
+The white helmets, which will feature an orange stripe down the middle flanked by two brown stripes (basically inverting the regular helmet's colors), are an homage to the early years of the franchise.
+The white uniforms themselves were a throwback to the 1946 season, and were first worn in 2021 in celebration of the Browns' 75th anniversary season.

+Before the 2025 season, the Browns unveiled a second alternate helmet, featuring a matte brown finish with a brown stripe flanked by two orange stripes.
+This helmet would be worn with the all-brown Color Rush uniform, which was last worn in 2022 and lacked the striping of the regular uniforms.